-The above loans are linked to the Index and bear interest at 11%.
+The loan is linked to the Index and bears interest at a rate of 11%.

-The loans, together with the interest and linkage differentials, are due on December 31, 2013, but can be repaid earlier subject to repayment of part of the loans to the Banks, on terms laid down in the agreement.
+The loan is due for repayment, together with the interest and linkage differences, on December 31, 2013, but may be repaid earlier, subject to repayment of part of the bank loans on the terms set out in this agreement.